Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Experiments

 \section{Experiments}

-Eight experiments have been designed to comprehensively evaluate the proposed EMTC: 1) \textbf{Clustering Performance Comparison} with eight SOTA methods on 15 datasets; 2) \textbf{Significance Test} using BD-test with 95\% and 99\% confidence intervals; 3) \textbf{Key Component Ablation} validating IVM and MEV modules; 4) \textbf{Loss Ablation} validating each loss term; 5) \textbf{Masking Strategies Comparison} illustrating the necessity of IVM; 6) \textbf{Convergence Analysis} tracking loss dynamics; 7) \textbf{Efficiency Test} measuring computational requirements and scalability; 8) \textbf{Cluster Effect Visualization} using t-SNE for qualitative assessment.
-Due to space constraints, partial results of 1) \textbf{Clustering Performance Comparison} and 3) \textbf{Key Component Ablation}, and the whole results of 2) \textbf{Significance Test} and 4) \textbf{Loss Ablation}, are provided in the online Appendix.
+Eight types of experiments have been designed to comprehensively evaluate the proposed EMTC: 1) \textbf{Clustering Performance Comparison} with eight SOTA methods on 15 datasets; 2) \textbf{Significance Test} using BD-test with 95\% and 99\% confidence intervals; 3) \textbf{Key Component Ablation} validating IVM and MEV modules; 4) \textbf{Loss Ablation} validating each loss term; 5) \textbf{Masking Strategies Comparison} illustrating the rationality of our IVM design; 6) \textbf{Convergence Analysis} tracking loss dynamics; 7) \textbf{Efficiency Evaluation} measuring computational requirements and scalability; 8) \textbf{Cluster Effect Visualization} using t-SNE for qualitative assessment.